 SPF records are important to make email communication safe and reliable.
 If spammers and phishers access your email account and send emails to your name, this can cause your emails to be marked as spam and thus not delivered to recipients.
 This is a problem that many email users experience nowadays, and it can have serious consequences.

-In addition, a missing SPF record can cause your emails to be marked as inauthentic and thus your email server to be classified as untrusted.
+Furthermore, a missing SPF record can lead to your e-mails being marked as inauthentic and your e-mail server thus being classified as untrustworthy.
 This can result in your emails ending up in recipients' spam folders or not being delivered at all.

 How are SPF records used?